-Today, Sam from Sam Sees the World shares with us the best things to do in Kotor, Montenegro.
+Today, Sam from Sam Sees the Worlds shares with us the best things to do in Kotor, Montenegro.
 Her two-day itinerary will make you want to spend some time in this beautiful city!

 Located at the base of the Bay of Kotor sits the small yet stunning city of Kotor, Montenegro.
 This is a charming city that is full of exciting things to do, see, eat and experience.
 Here you will find a plethora of historical significance, beauty, and surprises around every corner.